LaoKuiZe/AppAgent-Pro/README.md

 Unlike traditional assistants that passively respond with pretrained knowledge, **AppAgent-Pro** functions as a **proactive multimodal mobile agent** with real-world execution capabilities.
 It follows a unified, end-to-end pipeline of:

-### 🧠 Perception → Planning → Interaction → Integration
+### 🧠 Learn → Comprehension → Execution → Integration

 1. **Learn** — Before deployment, AppAgent-Pro explores how to operate target Android apps by analyzing UI layouts and recording action sequences.
 This is achieved via either autonomous exploration or human-guided demonstrations.

-2. **Understand** — Upon receiving a user query, GPT-4o is used to generate an initial answer and infer potential sub-tasks.
+2. **Comprehension** — Upon receiving a user query, GPT-4o is used to generate an initial answer and infer potential sub-tasks.
 This step leverages LLM reasoning to form a high-level plan.

-3. **Decide** — The agent proactively assesses whether external information is needed, determines which app(s) to launch (YouTube, Amazon, etc.), and formulates actionable sub-tasks for each.
+The agent proactively assesses whether external information is needed, determines which app(s) to launch (YouTube, Amazon), and formulates actionable sub-tasks for each.

-4. **Act** — It then simulates real human interactions on mobile apps (clicking, swiping, entering text) via ADB, executing the sub-tasks and collecting content such as screenshots, product details, or video metadata.
+3. **Execution** — It then simulates real human interactions on mobile apps (clicking, swiping, entering text) via ADB, executing the sub-tasks and collecting content such as screenshots, product details, or video metadata.

-5. **Integrate** — Finally, the agent merges the LLM-generated textual answer with the app-acquired content to produce a structured, enriched response — delivering a truly **proactive, context-aware output**.
+5. **Integration** — Finally, the agent merges the LLM-generated textual answer with the app-acquired content to produce a structured, enriched response — delivering a truly **proactive, context-aware output**.

 > 🎯 This enables AppAgent-Pro to act not only as a language model, but as a real-world **task executor** — bridging LLM cognition with interactive app control.